- General Instructions

 The branded prescription drug fee.
 Enter "BPD Fee" in the space provided.

 Explain in detail your reasons for filing this claim and show your computation for the credit, refund, or abatement.
 If you attach an additional sheet(s), include your name and SSN or employer identification number (EIN) on it.
 Also attach appropriate supporting evidence.
 Include a statement that to the extent of equivalent amounts of underpayment and overpayment for the period(s) identified and established, the period(s) has (have) been used only once in a request to obtain the net interest rate of zero under section 6621(d).
+See Requesting Net Interest Rate of Zero on Overlapping Tax Underpayments and Overpayments below for more information.

-Refund of excess social security taxes.
+Refund of excess social security, Medicare, or RRTA tax.

 The amount, if any, the employer has repaid or reimbursed you for excess taxes withheld.